-Critical Theology is edited by five academics on a rotating basis.
+Critical Theology is edited by four academics on a rotating basis.
 While general decisions affecting the journal as a whole are made by the team, each editor has control over their particular issue.
 Meet the editorial team!

 Rosemary P. Carbine is Associate Professor of Religious Studies at Whittier College in southern California.
 She specializes in constructive Christian theologies, focusing in her teaching and research on comparative feminist, womanist, and Latinx/mujeristatheologies, theological anthropology, Christian social thought and movements, public/political theologies, and teaching and learning in theology and religion.
 She has co-edited and contributed chapters to three books, namely The Gift of Theology (2015), Theological Perspectives for Life, Liberty, and the Pursuit of Happiness (2013), and Women, Wisdom, and Witness (2012).
 She has published numerous essays in scholarly journals and anthologies, most recently appearing in T & T Clark Companion to Theological Anthropology (forthcoming, 2019), Theologies of Failure (forthcoming, 2018), Planetary Solidarity (2017), and Awake to the Moment (2016).
 Carbine currently serves on the Teaching and Learning Committee and on the Women and Religion Unit steering committee within the American Academy of Religion, as well as on the Women’s Consultation on Constructive Theology steering committee in the Catholic Theological Society of America..